A-lehlouh/Car-Price-Prediction-App/README.md

 # Car-Price-Prediction-App
- This is a Streamlit-based machine learning web app that predicts the market price of a used car based on key input features like manufacturer, engine volume, fuel type, mileage, and production year.
-The project also includes visual analytics to explore market trends and gain insights into car pricing patterns.
+This project is a machine learning-powered web application built with Streamlit and Random Forest Regressor.
+It predicts the price of a car based on specifications like manufacturer, production year, engine volume, mileage, fuel type, and number of cylinders.
+It also features interactive data visualizations to explore pricing trends and car market insights.

 ##  Features
 - Predict used car prices using machine learning

--  User-friendly interface built with **Streamlit**
+- User-friendly interface with Streamlit

--  Categorical data is handled automatically using one-hot encoding
--  Real-time data visualizations using **Matplotlib**
+- Automatic handling of categorical data via One-Hot Encoding

+- Real-time visual analytics powered by Matplotlib and Seaborn

--  Three key visualizations included:
+- Three key interactive charts:

-  - **Bar chart** of car counts by manufacturer
-  - **Line chart** of average price by production year
-  - **Scatter plot** showing price vs. mileage
+-  Top Manufacturers by listing count (Bar chart)

+-  Average Car Price by Production Year (Line chart)

+-  Mileage vs. Price relationship (Scatter plot)

+- Saves trained model to disk using Pickle for fast reloading

 ---

 ## Technologies Used
 - Python
-- The main programming language used to write your code.
+The core programming language used to build the app.

-- It handles everything: building the app, processing the data, training the model, etc.
-- Streamlit
-- A UI (User Interface) library.
-- It allows you to turn any Python script into an interactive web app, without needing HTML or JavaScript.
-- In your code: you use it to build interactive elements like dropdowns, number inputs, and display results/visualizations.
+Handles everything: data processing, ML training, UI logic, and visualization.

 - Pandas
-- A data analysis and cleaning library.
-- It helps you read CSV files, clean and filter columns/rows, and manipulate data easily.
-- In your code: it reads the dataset, drops unnecessary columns, and converts strings to numbers.
+Used for data loading, cleaning, filtering, and transformation.

+Converts string values to usable numerical formats (Engine volume, Mileage).

+Drops irrelevant features like ID, Levy, and Model.

 - Scikit-learn
-- A machine learning library.
-- You use it to train a model that can predict car prices based on the inputs.
-- RandomForestRegressor is a powerful model that uses multiple decision trees (a forest) to make accurate predictions.
+Provides the RandomForestRegressor used to train the prediction model.

+Handles regression logic and is robust to overfitting due to ensemble learning.

+- Streamlit
+Used to build the web app's user interface.

+Provides components like selectbox, number_input, and layout utilities for interactivity.

+Displays prediction results and visual charts.

-- Matplotlib
+- Matplotlib & Seaborn
-- A library used for plotting charts.
-- It’s used alongside Seaborn in your code to visualize insights like price vs. year, top manufacturers, etc.
+Used together to plot clean, customizable charts:

+Bar charts for top manufacturers

+Line charts for average price per year

+Scatter plots for price vs. mileage

-- Pickels file
+- Pickle
-- A file format used to save a trained model so you don't have to re-train it every time you run the app.
-- It makes your app faster and more efficient.
-- In your code: you save the model once it's trained, and load it later when needed.
+Saves the trained model (rf_model.pkl) and the model’s feature columns (model_columns.pkl) for reuse.

+Helps avoid retraining the model every time the app runs.
 ## Code & Datasets
 - [price.py](https://github.com/A-lehlouh/Car-Price-Prediction-App/blob/main/price.py)
 - [datasets](https://github.com/A-lehlouh/Car-Price-Prediction-App/blob/main/car_price_prediction%20(Autosaved).csv)